 Now, these followers can be following the travel influencer on a social media channel (like Instagram and Twitter, and Pinterest) or on a blog website or youtube.
 As long as the person has some sort of influence over the online community and people show interest to follow the influencer’s footsteps, the person is an influencer.

 For example, when I started blogging back in 2016, I had no online presence.
 No one knew about me.
 But with time, as I kept travelling and writing about my journeys, I gained a follower base (on my blog and my social media channels).
 Now there was no set score bar that, when crossed, made me a travel influencer, but with every follower gained, I only became more influential.
-Meaning, brands were less interested in working with me when I had 10,000 followers on Facebook then compared to today, when I have nearly 50,000 followers on Facebook.
+Means, brands were less interested in working with me when I had 10,000 followers on Facebook than compared to today when I have nearly 50,000 followers on Facebook.

 For my readers and followers, I am a travel blogger; for brands, I am an influencer!

 Over the years, Instagram has positioned itself as the most useful social media channel for advertisers and promoters.
 And this has resulted in many top travel influencers working hard to have a strong Instagram presence.
 But is it possible to survive as a travel influencer by only relying on Instagram?

 Well, to honestly admit it, yes.
 It’s possible!
-I know a few influencers (particularly the fashion influencers) who have no blog no Youtube channel, but just an Instagram profile.
+I know a few influencers (particularly fashion influencers) who have no blog no Youtube channel, but just an Instagram profile.
 And that’s the only source of income for them.

-You can very well live off by having a strong presence on just one platform, and Instagram happens to be the most powerful among all.
+You can very well live off having a strong presence on just one platform, and Instagram happens to be the most powerful among all.
+There are quite a few Instagram post-maker platforms available online that can help you create better content on Instagram.